-Some things to consider when purchasing one: are you looking for the best flavor or the lightest possible method?
-The easiest to use or the most packable?
-If you have to have coffee every morning, chances are you probably already have a preference for how you like it brewed, so you may already have an idea of what you are looking for.
-Here is a quick run-down of types of coffee makers aimed at the camper.
-Our Best in Class review gives a more detailed breakdown of the factors we find important when purchasing one for camping excursions.
+If you require coffee every morning, chances are you have a preference for how you like to brew it.
+You may already have an idea of what you are looking for, but below we offer a quick coffee maker rundown.
+If you want more details, see our Best in Class review for a breakdown of the factors we prioritize when purchasing a coffee brewer for camping and backcountry adventures.

-Percolators are the old school way of brewing while camping.
-(Well, short of cowboy coffee, where you just boil water and throw in the grounds.)
-Typically a percolator is a metal pot with a basket inside, which you fill with grounds.
+Percolators are the old-school way of brewing while camping (well, short of cowboy coffee, where you just boil water and throw in the grounds).
+Typically, a percolator is a metal pot with a basket inside, which you fill with grounds.
 The pot is placed on a burner or the fire, and as the water from below boils up through a tube, it bubbles through the ground coffee and into a see-through glass knob.
 For the best flavor, once percolation begins, you will need to start a timer.
 Brewing takes about five minutes and can have a rough or muddy flavor.
 When coffee is boiled or reheated — especially for too long — it tends to be very bitter and acidic (and we're not talking the "good" acidity of a fruity light roast).

 Pour-Over Style Drip